Skip to main content

 National Digital Health Strategy Media Image 04

-Availability of consistent, accurate data when needed is one of the key elements to improving the care that the Australian healthcare sector provides.
-Technology companies will also benefit from clear direction of standards and requirements to include in the design and delivery of digital health solutions.
+Improving interoperability across systems improves the availability of consistent, accurate data that is easily accessed by clinicians when they need it.
+This is one of the key elements to improving the care that the Australian healthcare sector provides.

 National Digital Health Standards Catalogue